AzahMansour/Advanced-SQL-Practice/README.md

 # Advanced-SQL-Practice
-Practice with Views, Indices, Triggers, Stored Procedures, Cursors, and Delimiters
+This lab covers practice with Views, Indices, Triggers, Stored Procedures, Cursors, and Delimiters.